vytasrgl/ChatScript/SUBLIME TEXT EDITOR/README.md

-# ChatScript Syntax plugin for Sublime Text editor
+# ChatScript syntax plugin for Sublime Text editor

 [Sublime Text](https://www.sublimetext.com/) is a sophisticated text editor for code, markup and prose.
 There is a syntax definition for ChatScript for this editor.